 Libya Travel Health Advice

 There are no major health risks associated with travel to Libya.
 Visitors travelling from infected areas require a yellow fever vaccination certificate.
-Travellers are encouraged to get vaccinations for tetanus, hepatitis A, hepatitis B, and typhoid.
-Healthcare facilities in Libya are basic and travellers are advised to have full health insurance.
-In remote areas there may be no health facilities at all, therefore travellers are advised to carry their own basic medications.
-Tap water in Libya is chlorinated, but it is advised that visitors drink only bottled or boiled water.
+Travellers are encouraged to get vaccinations for tetanus, hepatitis A, hepatitis B and typhoid.
+Healthcare facilities in Libya are basic and travellers are advised to have full travel insurance.
+In remote areas, there may be no health facilities at all and so travellers are advised to carry their own basic medications.
+Tap water in Libya is chlorinated, but it's advised that visitors drink only bottled or boiled water.

 View information on diseases:

 We are looking for contributors for our Libya travel guide.
 If you are a local, a regular traveller to Libya or a travel professional with time to contribute and answer occasional forum questions, please contact us.